alocay/gradient-gauss/README.md

 let color = gradient.getColor(50); // Get the color for value 50
 ```

 Options can be provided to GradientGauss to modify the behavior when calculating the colors.
-The following are the values that can be provided via the options:
+The following are the values that can be provided via the options (all are optional):

 * `min`:               the minimum value of your range
 * `max`:               the maximum value of your range